 - Click Settings… to open ControlUp Monitor configuration wizard

-- Click Add Credentials Set… and provide the username, password and domain for the user account recorded in step 2 above.
+- Click Add Credentials Set… and provide the username, password, and domain for the user account recorded in step 2 above.

-By default, when you create a XenDesktop connection in ControlUp, all consoles and monitor instances in your organization will start connecting to it automatically in order to collect information.
+By default, when you create a XenDesktop connection in ControlUp, all consoles and monitor instances in your organization start connecting to it automatically to collect information.
 This may create unnecessary performance overhead, especially if multiple instances of ControlUp Console and Monitor are used in your network.
 It is a best practice to designate one or more computers in your ControlUp organization to act as dedicated collectors for XenDesktop data.

 To configure dedicated data collectors, open the XenDesktop site connection settings dialog, expand the Data collectors panel and click the Add.. button to select a computer in your ControlUp organization to add as a dedicated data collector for XenDesktop.
-The following guidelines will help you select an optimal data collector:
+The following guidelines help you select an optimal data collector:

 - 1GB of available RAM